mudge/jquery_example/README.markdown

-jQuery Form Input Example Plugin 1.3.4
+jQuery Form Example Plugin 1.4
 ======================================

 This is a jQuery plugin to populate form inputs with example text that